2023 Best Value Geological & Earth Sciences Bachelor's Degree Schools in the Middle Atlantic Region

 Full Geological & Earth Sciences at Lock Haven University Report

 You’ll join some of the best and brightest minds around you if you attend East Stroudsburg University of Pennsylvania.
 The school came in at #5 on this year’s Best Value Geological & Earth Sciences Bachelor’s Degree Schools in the Middle Atlantic Region list.
-Located in the city of East Stroudsburg, East Stroudsburg University is a public college with a moderately-sized student population.
+Located in the city of East Stroudsburg, East Stroudsburg University is a public school with a moderately-sized student population.

 Full Geological & Earth Sciences at East Stroudsburg University of Pennsylvania Report